Colourful, carmine pink blooms with golden stamens. These plants are ready to make a statement.

-The flowers are gorgeous on narrow, airy stems.
-After the first blooms begin to wane, you are best to cut the stems back, add some fertiliser and await the second round.
-But wait, there’s more, once the blooms have finished, they turn into handsome seed pods that mature to an attractive red black shade.
-You can even pick Verbascum flowers for indoor display.
+The flowers unfurl on narrow, airy stems and last for weeks.
+After the first blooms begin to wane, you are best to cut the stems back, add some fertiliser and water then await the second round.
+But wait, there’s more, once the blooms have finished, they turn into handsome seed heads that mature to an attractive red-black shade for autumn.

-The deep green, oval shaped leaves of Verbascum grow close to the ground, allowing the flowers to steal the show.
+The soft, fluffy, deep green, oval shaped leaves of Verbascum grow close to the ground, with a rugged handsomeness, but they bow low, allowing the flowers to steal the show.

 Verbascums are commonly known as Mullein.
-These are biennial plants, the seeds are viable and should be allowed to fall to produce plants into the future.
+These are evergreen perennials, the foliage disappearing only briefly in the coldest of climates.
+The seeds are viable and should be allowed to fall to produce plants into the future or collected for sowing or sharing.

 Spring to Summer